 Figure 1 The Concept of a M2M service system

+In case #2, Peter uses a smart phone as a router to provide network connection for the M2M device.
+Peter already has a network service subscription with a Network Provider for his smart phone.
+When the smart phone leave the car or Peter shutdown it, the M2M device lost the network connection.
+In this case, Peter plays the role of M2M Service Subscriber and M2M User.
+But there is no M2M Network Subscriber exists.

-In case #2, CarVendor decides to have a subscription with NetOperator directly.
-Now, CarVendor plays the role of M2M Service Provider and M2M Network Subscriber at the same time.
+In case #3, AcmeAssetMgmt decides to have a subscription with NetOperator directly.
+Now, AcmeAssetMgmt plays the role of M2M Service Provider and M2M Network Subscriber at the same time.
 Peter is a M2M Service Subscriber and a M2M User, not a M2M Network Subscriber.

-In case #3: Tom, Peter’s friend, wants to borrow the car for weekend.
-Peter wish that Tom can enjoy the M2M service during the weekend.
-So Peter registers Tom’s information with CarVendor.
+In case #4: Tom, Peter’s friend, wants to borrow the car for weekend.
+Peter wishes that Tom can enjoy the M2M service during the weekend.
+So Peter registers Tom’s information with AcmeAssetMgmt.
 After the registration, Tom can enjoy a similar service as for Peter.
-During the car lending weekend, Peter unregisters his own information with CarVendor, because he don’t want to control the car when Tom drive it.
+During the car lending weekend, Peter unregisters his own information with AcmeAssetMgmt, because he don’t want to control the car when Tom drive it.
 If this happen, Peter is a M2M Service Subscriber and he is not a M2M User any more.

-In case #4: NetOperator provides a similar service as CarVendor.
-Peter terminates the contract with CarVendor and signs a new subscription with NetOperator in order to use the M2M service and the network service provided by NetOperator.
+In case #5: NetOperator provides a similar service as AcmeAssetMgmt.
+Peter terminates the contract with AcmeAssetMgmt and signs a new subscription with NetOperator in order to use the M2M service and the network service provided by NetOperator.
 NetOperator is M2M Service Provider and Network Provider at the same time.